chimney37/Othello/OthelloAWSServerless/Readme.md

 In other game loops, this may require a different design since the game loop may operate at a much higher frequency.

-#What are some design challanges and how to solve it?
+# What are design challanges and how to solve it?
 * Lambda cold start problem causes slow responses for the first time the APIs are called after a idle time.
 E.g. a non-VPC function instance is kept warm for 5 minutes at some point, after which the ephemeral container closes.
 The problem is aggravated using .NET Core used in Lambda because at startup the JIT compiler, which is a process to convert machine agnostic assemblies to machine specific ones.
 AWS X-ray analytics indicate that GetGamesAsync, a function that gets all the list of games, on a cold start condition, took 8 seconds to execute on a lambda with memory size 256MB.